Cyclone (programming language): Dangling pointers and region analysis

 GNU Compiler Collection can produce warnings for such code as a side-effect of option -O2 or -O3, but there are no guarantees that all such errors will be detected.

 Cyclone does regional analysis of each segment of code, preventing dangling pointers, such as the one returned from this version of itoa.
 All of the local variables in a given scope are considered to be part of the same region, separate from the heap or any other local region.
 Thus, when analyzing itoa, the Cyclone compiler would see that z is a pointer into the local stack, and would report an error.

+Fat pointers

+A fat pointer is used for allowing pointer arithmetic.
+Fat pointers must be declared with @fat.
+For example, argv is often declared as type char** (a pointer to a pointer to a character), or alternatively thought of as char*[] (pointer to an array of characters).
+In Cyclone, this is instead expressed as char*@fat*@fat (a fat pointer to a fat pointer to characters).

+Cyclone instead allows ? to represent *@fat.
+Thus, the two declarations are equivalent:

+int main(int argc, char?? argv);